trebor/soul-bound/rfc.md

 3. **VOTE → COMMIT**
    * Trigger: Validator signs and broadcasts `ValidationResponse(status="approved")`.
 4. **COMMIT → IDLE**
-   * Trigger: After observing a quorum of m "approved" responses, optionally submit the on‑chain transaction to the Ledger, then return to **IDLE**.
+   * Trigger: After observing a quorum of m "approved" responses, optionally submit the on-chain transaction to the Ledger, then return to **IDLE**.

 **Notes**